jupyter-book/workshop-template/content/lessons/executable.md

 [Cell tags](http://localhost:3000/jup-nb#cell-tags-and-hiding-input) in Jupyter Notebooks are metadata labels that you can assign to individual cells.
 They are useful for customizing the behavior of cells, such as hiding code input.
-Markdown cells allow you to add tags as well.
+Markdown cells allow you to add tags as well, e.g. `:tags: [hide-input]`.

 To hide the input of a code cell (so only the output is visible), you can add a tag like `hide_input` to that cell.
 JB2 recognizes this tag and will hide the code input when rendering or exporting the notebook.